 – Doesn’t have the full characteristics of either

 Semi-aniline leather combines a more improved durability like pigmented leather, while still offering much of the natural appearance associated with aniline.
-This is achieved by applying a low-pigment surface coating, which lends it more protection and more even coloring.
+This is achieved by applying a low-pigment surface coating, which lends it more protection and more even colouring.

-Are leather tufted sofas comfortable?
+Are leather Chesterfield sofas comfortable?

 A leather Chesterfield sofa has the potential to be luxuriously comfortable, particularly if it is made using sturdy frames for support and cushioning that you can just sink in to.
-You only have to look at the presence of leather Chesterfields in the offices of therapists and psychologists, where they are chosen for their supreme coziness when patients need to feel safe and secure.
+You only have to look at the presence of leather Chesterfields in the offices of therapists and psychologists, where they are chosen for their supreme cosiness when patients need to feel safe and secure.
 Our guide to choosing a comfortable sofa can give you further advice on this topic.